 Interstate Counseling Compact

-The LPCANC Board of Directors unanimously voted to support proposed North Carolina legislation to enter the Interstate Counseling Compact.
+The LCCNC Board of Directors unanimously voted to support proposed North Carolina legislation to enter the Interstate Counseling Compact.

 What is it?

 The Counseling Compact is an interstate compact, or a contract among states, allowing professional counselors licensed and residing in a compact member state to practice in other compact member states without the need for multiple state licenses.
 The compact reduces barriers to interstate portability for LCMHCs and recognizes out-of-state workers, military spouses, and the need for uniformity in enforceable interstate licensure standards.
 It provides qualified professional clinical counselors to practice in all states that join the compact, which removes the necessity to obtain separate licenses in each desired state of practice.
 Additionally, it improves access to professional clinical counseling services, preserves and strengthen state licensure systems, enhances mobility and public safety, supports relocating military spouses, and improves continuity of care when clients travel or relocate.

 COMPACT, 10 STATES, BENEFITS, & IMPACTS!
 CHECK IT OUT!

 We are not alone.
 Licensure compacts exist for many professions!
 Nurses, Physical Therapists, Psychologists, Speech-Language Pathologists, and Audiologists.
 Compacts continue to be developed for other similar professions.